Fundaciongrupoal/copyrightly.io/README.md

 Source: [Evidencable.sol](contracts/Evidencable.sol)

-This is a contract that provides the logic for items that can accumulate evidences.
-Manifestations (or complaints) can receive evidences by extending this contract.
+This is a contract that provides the logic for items that can accumulate evidence.
+Manifestations (or complaints) can receive evidence by extending this contract.

-The idea is that evidences are considered by curators to check the appropriateness of manifestations (and complaints).
+The idea is that evidence is considered by curators to check the appropriateness of manifestations (and complaints).
 Moreover, they are counted so manifestations (or complaints) that have accumulated at least one evidence do not expire, as tested for **Manifestations** in: [manifestations_expirable.test.js](test/manifestations_expirable.test.js)